A Penny Well Spent

 ‘And I didn’t listen, never do,’ the captain interrupted.
 ‘Hello again, Lew.
 Another great tie.’

 ‘Thanks,’ said Lew with a little smile that was clearly a rarity in his life.
-‘It’s double quileted.’
+‘It’s double quilted.’

 ‘Shut up and pass me my helmet,’ grunted Bog, smacking his henchman on the back of his head.

 ‘I know what you’re planning Bog,’ continued the captain.
 ‘But you don’t need to do this.
-Blowing up toilets across the city will kill lots of innocent people.’
+Blowing up your factory for insurance purposes or blowing up toilets in council buildings will kill lots of innocent people.’

 ‘Innocent?
 Ha!’ laughed Bog.
 ‘Nobody’s innocent, Captain.
 Especially not the council.
 Those scumbags almost ruined me.
 They made up lies about the toilets being faulty and put it all over the news.
 My reputation was ruined.
 I nearly went out of business.
 I had to diversify into… bidets.’
 He shuddered at that last word, as if it were a disrespectful word that he dared not speak.
 He shook his head and sneered.
 ‘It’s time they got what was coming to them.’